fitnr/svgis/README.md

     <g class="ne_110m_admin_0_countries Africa _5_Low_income" id="Zimbabwe">/* Zimbabwe */</g>
 </g>
 ````
+The name of a layer (`ne_110m_admin_0_countries`) will always be in the classes of its child elements.
+This makes addressing a particular layer easy, given that some implementations of SVG don't properly handle id elements (e.g. Adobe Illustrator, ImageMagick).

 Note that the 'income_grp' field contains values like "4.
-Lower middle income", svgis has sanitized them for use in the output svg.
+Lower middle income", SVGIS has sanitized them for use in the output svg.

 Each layer is always wrapped in a group (`<g>`) with id equal to the name of its source layer.